Pressure Cooker Vegan Beet Gazpacho

 - salt and freshly ground black pepper to taste

-- Put beets in your pressure cooker with enough water just to cover and a pinch of salt.
+- Place beets in inner steel pot of pressure cooker and pour enough water over the top to cover completely.
+Add pinch of salt.

-- Blend beets, tomatoes, cucumber, olive oil, lemon juice, shallot, garlic, vinegar, and orange juice in a blender until very smooth; season with salt and pepper.
+- Blend beets, tomatoes, cucumber, olive oil, lemon juice, shallot, garlic, vinegar, and orange juice using an immersion blender or in a blender until very smooth; season with salt and pepper.

-- Transfer gazpacho to a bowl, cover with plastic wrap, and chill for at least 2 hours.
+- Transfer gazpacho to a bowl, cover with plastic wrap, and chill until cold, at least 2 hours.

 Feel free to use store-bought cooked beets or cook them ahead of time and store in the fridge for up to three days.
 This will help cut down on prep time when you are looking to beat the clock!